Picture groups and maximal green sequences: Planar pictures and group theory

 \begin{rem} The chain complex $\ZZ G\!\brk \cY\xrightarrow{d_2} \ZZ G\!\brk\cX \xrightarrow{d_1} \ZZ G$ is the cellular chain complex of the universal covering $\widetilde{X^2}$ of the 2-dimensional CW complex $X^2$ constructed above.
 Since $\widetilde{X^2}$ is simply connected, we have

 Therefore, $P(G)=\pi_2(X^2)$ as claimed at the beginning of this subsection. \end{rem}

 We also use ``partial pictures''.
-These are given by putting a picture in half using a straight line transverse to the picture.
+These are given by cutting a picture in half using a straight line transverse to the picture.

-\begin{defn} Let $w$ be a word in $\cX\cup \cX^{-1}$ given by a finite subset $W$ of the $x$-axis together with a mapping $W\to \cX\cup\cX^{-1}$.
-A \und{partial picture} with boundary $w$ is defined to be a closed subset $L$ of the upper half plane so that the intersection of $L$ with the $x$-axis is equal to $W$ together with labels on $L$ so that the union of $L$ and its mirror image $L_-$ in the lower half plane is a picture for $G$ and so that the labels on the edges which cross the $x$-axis agree with the given mapping $W\to \cX\cup\cX^{-1}$.
+\begin{defn} Let $w$ be a word in $\cX\cup \cX^{-1}$ given by a finite subset $W$ of the $x$-axis in $\RR^2$ together with a mapping $W\to \cX\cup\cX^{-1}$.
+A \und{partial picture} with boundary $\partial L=w$ is defined to be a closed subset $L$ of the upper half plane so that the intersection of $L$ with the $x$-axis is equal to $W$ together with labels on $L$ so that the union of $L$ and its mirror image $L_-$ in the lower half plane is a picture for $G$ and so that the labels on the edges which cross the $x$-axis agree with the given mapping $W\to \cX\cup\cX^{-1}$.
 We call $L\cup L_-$ the \und{double} of $L$. \end{defn}

-A \und{deformation} of a partial picture $L$ is defined to be any deformation of its double which is, at all times, transverse to the $x$-axis.
-It is clear that deformation of partial pictures preserves its boundary $\partial L=w$ and that $w$ lies in the relation group $R_\cY\subseteq F_\cX$.
+A \und{deformation} of a partial picture $L$ is defined to be any deformation of its double in which vertices do not cross the $x$-axis and which are transverse to the $x$-axis at the beginning and end of the deformation.
+(See Figure \ref{Fig: partial picture example} for an example where the deformation pushes the $c$ curve through the $x$-axis producing the cancelling pair $cc^{-1}$ in the word for $\partial L_2$.)
+It is clear that deformation of partial pictures preserves its boundary $\partial L=w$ as an element of the free group $F_\cX$ and that $w$ lies in the relation group $R_\cY\subseteq F_\cX$.
 The main theorem about partial pictures is the following.

-\begin{thm}\cite{I:pictures} The set of deformation classes of partial pictures forms a (nonabelian) group $Q(G)$ given by generators and relations as follows. \begin{enumerate} \item The generators of $Q(G)$ are pairs $(f,r)$ where $f\in F_\cX$ and $r\in\cY$. \item The relations in $Q(G)$ are given by
+\begin{thm} The set of deformation classes of partial pictures forms a (nonabelian) group $Q(G)$ given by generators and relations as follows. \begin{enumerate} \item The generators of $Q(G)$ are pairs $(f,r)$ where $f\in F_\cX$ and $r\in\cY$. \item The relations in $Q(G)$ are given by

 \end{enumerate} \end{thm}

 Note that there is a well defined group homomorphism